vmarquet/movies/README.md

 * The Lost City of Z
 * The Nice Guys
 * The Wailing 🇰🇷
-* bof: Moonlight #coming-of-age, Manchester by the Sea, Paterson, The Neon Demon (Nicolas Winding Refn), Hunt for the Wilderpeople 🇳🇿, Sami Blood 🇸🇪, War Dogs
+* bof: Moonlight #coming-of-age, Manchester by the Sea, Nocturnal Animals, Paterson, The Neon Demon (Nicolas Winding Refn), Hunt for the Wilderpeople 🇳🇿, Sami Blood 🇸🇪, War Dogs

 [Césars 42](https://fr.wikipedia.org/wiki/42e_c%C3%A9r%C3%A9monie_des_C%C3%A9sar#Meilleur_film)